kelbyludwig/kel.bz/content/post/authz.md

 There are design patterns that can be leveraged to abstract access control checks that are less problematic than conditional statements throughout the codebase.
-We have seen many cases where conditional statements have preceding logic that affect access control decisions and complicate or cause authorization flaws.
+We have seen cases where conditional statements have preceding logic that affect access control decisions and complicate or cause authorization flaws.
 Additionally, conditional statements could be easily forgotten (Hopefully key principle 2 is obeyed).
 Wouldn't life be so much